plone/volto/docs/source/blocks/settings.md

 });
 ```

-Our new block should be ready to use in the editor by selecting in the editor's block chooser.
+Our new block should be ready to use in the editor by selecting it in the editor's block chooser.

 ## Other block options